This could be for a number of reason. When you run

 sure you clear your browser cache to ensure you are viewing the latest version.

-deleted after an hour of the last release or within 24 hours of the first release of the package.
+minutes of the package version release or within 24 hours of initial release of the package.

-A package release can be retired if you do not recommend its use because it does not work, has
+if the maintainers no longer recommend its use, because it does not work, has security issues,

 Please follow these simple rules when choosing the name of the package you’re publishing on Hex.